Pregnancy and COVID-19

-We are keeping our practice relatively patient free so we can continue to do regular shared care appointments, though you can discuss with your doctor if some of these can also be done over the phone.
+We can continue to do regular shared care appointments, though you can discuss with your doctor if some of these can also be done over the phone.

 First pregnancy visit

-Regardless of the care you decide on for your pregnancy, you should see your GP in early pregnancy, by about 7 weeks from your last period, to organise some early tests, make the relevant referrals, advise you on managing early pregnancy symptoms and check on your general health.
+You should see your GP in early pregnancy, by about 7 weeks from your last period, to organise some early tests, make the relevant referrals, advise you on managing early pregnancy symptoms and check on your general health.
 It’s a good idea to make a long appointment for this first visit.
 We suggest you use this checklist to prepare for your visit.

 Antenatal Shared Care